golang/vscode-go/docs/settings.md

     }

+#### `options`
+Comma separated tag=options pairs to be used by Go: Add Tags command

+#### `promptForTags`
+If true, Go: Add Tags command will prompt the user to provide tags, options, transform values instead of using the configured values

+#### `tags`
+Comma separated tags to be used by Go: Add Tags command

+#### `template`
+Custom format used by Go: Add Tags command for the tag value to be applied

+#### `transform`
+Transformation rule used by Go: Add Tags command to add tags

 ### `go.alternateTools`

 Alternate tools or alternate paths for the same tools used by the Go extension.
 Provide either absolute path or the name of the binary in GOPATH/bin, GOROOT/bin or PATH.
 Useful when you want to use wrapper script for the Go tools or versioned tools from https://gopkg.in.

+#### `go`
+Alternate tool to use instead of the go binary or alternate path to use for the go binary.

+#### `go-outline`
+Alternate tool to use instead of the go-outline binary or alternate path to use for the go-outline binary.

+#### `gocode`
+Alternate tool to use instead of the gocode binary or alternate path to use for the gocode binary.

+#### `gopkgs`
+Alternate tool to use instead of the gopkgs binary or alternate path to use for the gopkgs binary.

+#### `gopls`
+Alternate tool to use instead of the gopls binary or alternate path to use for the gopls binary.

+#### `guru`
+Alternate tool to use instead of the guru binary or alternate path to use for the guru binary.

 ### `go.autocompleteUnimportedPackages`